hypo69/hypo/docs/gemini/out/en/how_to/src/ai/prompts/developer/doc_writer_html_ru.rst

 1. **Analyze the Code:** Understand the code's logic, actions, and purpose.
 2. **Structure Documentation:**  For each module, class, function, or method, follow the Markdown format specified in the instruction block.
 3. **Describe Purpose:**  Clearly articulate what the code component does in a concise and informative manner.
-4. **Provide Usage Examples:**  Demonstrate how to use the component with examples in fenced code blocks (e.g., `python`).
+4. **Provide Usage Examples:**  DemonStarte how to use the component with examples in fenced code blocks (e.g., `python`).
 Show different scenarios and edge cases if relevant.
 5. **Document Parameters (if applicable):** List and describe each parameter, including its data type and purpose.
 6. **Document Return Values (if applicable):** Specify the data type and description of the returned values.
 7. **Document Exceptions (if applicable):** Detail potential exceptions that might occur, along with conditions under which they might be raised.